Carbon Offset: What does it mean?

 |Whole household estimate||17.10 tonnes a year||£7.66 a month|

-It’s worth bearing in mind that if you get your energy from a green energy company, you don’t need to include the electricity use in your carbon footprint.
+It’s worth bearing in mind that, if you get your energy from a 100% green energy company, you don’t need to include electricity usage in your carbon footprint.
 On the other hand, green gas is in short supply currently.
 Therefore, it is much more likely that gas use will contribute to your personal carbon emissions, at least partially

 Some, but not all energy companies, build carbon offsetting into their gas tariffs.
 For this reason, it’s worth checking your tariff fine print or speaking with a knowledgeable energy advisor who can point you in the right direction so you can do your bit for the environment.